The Servants, by Karen Schwenkmeyer and Lisa Mann (2019)

 In The Servants, the collaborative team Schwenkmeyer & Mann explore the economic underpinnings that built the historic, 1909, Arts and Crafts masterpiece, the Gamble House, in Pasadena, California.
 The Gamble House was designed by architects Charles and Henry Greene to house two differing social classes.
 The two live-in servants (a cook and a maid), as well as a gardener, chauffeur, and laundress, permitted the Gambles to devote their time to charities, leisure activities, and travel.
 This was a common arrangement in 1909.
 Most servants were immigrants coming from countries with a rigid class structure and ironically hoping to find new social freedom and opportunity here in America.
 It is these workers who have cared for and preserved the artistry of the Gamble House over the years.

-The Gamble family inherited their wealth from the Proctor & Gamble Company, whose most lucrative products were Ivory Snow detergent and Ivory Soap.
+The Gamble family inherited their wealth from the Procter & Gamble Company, whose most lucrative products were Ivory Snow detergent and Ivory Soap.
 The company pioneered innovative advertising techniques to promote their products and reach their target consumers, "housewives."
 They created daytime radio programs for housewives to tune in to hear the continuation of never-ending dramas, and interrupted them with soap commercials.
 Hence, the "soap opera" was born and profits soared.

 Lisa Mann and Karen Schwenkmeyer have been collaborating intermittently since 1997 when they formed M.A.M.A.
 (Mother Artists Making Art).